gov-cy/staging-govcy-design-system-docs/src/components/cookie_banner.md

 ---
 title: "Cookie banner"
 date: 2022-02-01 00:01:01Z
+description: "Allow users to accept or reject cookies which are not essential to making your service work."
 ---

 Allow users to accept or reject cookies which are not essential to making your service work.